LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/Operators/Conversions/Explicit/NamedCasts/Static.md

 ## static_cast

+For “well-behaved” and “reasonably well-behaved” casts, including things you might now do without a cast (such as an automatic type conversion).

+A static_cast is used for all conversions that are well-defined.
+These include “safe” conversions that the compiler would allow you to do without a cast and less-safe conversions that are nonetheless welldefined.
+The types of conversions covered by static_cast include typical castless conversions, narrowing (information-losing) conversions, forcing a conversion from a void*, implicit type conversions, and static navigation of class hierarchies

 https://en.cppreference.com/w/cpp/language/static_cast

 static_cast can perform conversions between pointers to related classes, not only upcasts (from pointer-to-derived to pointer-to-base), but also downcasts (from pointer-to-base to pointer-to-derived).
 No checks are performed during runtime to guarantee that the object being converted is in fact a full object of the destination type.
 Therefore, it is up to the programmer to ensure that the conversion is safe.
 On the other side, it does not incur the overhead of the type-safety checks of dynamic_cast.